 - Acute gingival disease: This type of gingivitis occurs suddenly, often due to infection by a virus, such as the Herpes simplex virus, trauma or fungal infection, such as candidiasis.
 Some cases, such as like acute necrotizing ulcerative gingivitis (ANUG), may cause severe inflammation and destruction of the gingiva.

 - Gingival diseases that arise due to systemic factors: There are some factors or conditions that could lead to gingivitis in children.
 A few examples are certain diseases, vitamin deficiencies, hormonal imbalance, and certain medications that can cause gingival overgrowth and increased inflammation of the gums (2).

 Stages Of Gingivitis

 There are two stages of gingivitis based on its severity.

 - Gingivitis: The mildest form of the gum disease is gingivitis.
 In this stage, gums are red, swollen, and may bleed on touching or while brushing.
 It is often painless, and the child may be unaware of it.
 Prompt treatment during this stage can help resolve it in a few days.

-- Periodontitis: If gingivitis is not treated, the infection from the gums can spread to the underlying supporting tissues of the teeth and may even reach the jaw bone.
-In mild cases, there will be small pockets that form between the child’s teeth and gums, which become severely red and swollen.
+- Periodontitis: If gingivitis is not treated, the infection from the gums can spread to the underlying supporting tissues of the teeth and may reach the bone surrounding the teeth.
+In mild cases, there will be small pockets that form between the child’s teeth and gums.
+Plaque and calculus accumulate within these pockets and cause the gums to become severely red and swollen.
 The teeth begin to loosen and drift apart.
-Some of the other symptoms may include halitosis (bad breath) and pain in the gums or jaw (3).
+Some of the other symptoms may include halitosis (bad breath), gum recession, and pain in the gums or jaw (3).

 If mild cases of periodontitis are not treated, the infection progresses, causing advanced periodontitis that permanently damages the supporting tissues of a child’s teeth.
 A child may even lose a few teeth permanently due to this condition.